ShinhwanKang/PAKDD22-ComparativeStudy/README.md

 The output file contains information about subnodes (nodes in *G*) belonging to each supernode s ∈ **S** of the output **unweighted** summary graph *G_uwe = (**S**, **P**)* and information about each superedge p ∈ **P**.
-The first integer on each line following the line <Subnode of each supernode> represents the id of the supernode, and the following integers separated by tabs represent the ids of the subnodes belonging to that supernode.
+The first integer on each line following the line  "\<Subnode of each supernode\>" represents the id of the supernode, and the following integers separated by tabs represent the ids of the subnodes belonging to that supernode.
-Each line following  the line <Superedge info> represents a single superedge.
+Each line following  the line  "\<Superedge info\>" represents a single superedge.
 The two integers separated by tabs represent the id of the source supernode and the id of the destination supernode.

 * Output